LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/02_Programming_for_STM32/01_Prepare_Free_IDEs_for_Developing_STM32.md

 To install the free IDE [System Workbench for STM32](http://www.st.com/en/development-tools/sw4stm32.html), [ST's official website](http://www.st.com/en/development-tools/sw4stm32.html) is redirected to [OpenSTM32](http://www.openstm32.org/).
 Users must first register on [OpenSTM32](http://www.openstm32.org/), and then strictly follow [Installing System Workbench for STM32](http://www.openstm32.org/Installing%2BSystem%2BWorkbench%2Bfor%2BSTM32).

-Since we are going to use [2.1.1 GNU MCU Eclipse](https://gnu-mcu-eclipse.github.io/) through out our course, we are **NOT** going to elaborate the details on how to carry out the development for STM32 using [System Workbench for STM32](http://www.st.com/en/development-tools/sw4stm32.html).
+Since we are going to use [2.1.1 GNU MCU Eclipse](https://gnu-mcu-eclipse.github.io/) throughout our course, we are **NOT** going to elaborate how to carry out the development for STM32 using [System Workbench for STM32](http://www.st.com/en/development-tools/sw4stm32.html).